February 27, 2023

 EMBL-UNESCO Residency in Infection Biology Research

-EMBL and UNESCO have recently announced a visitor programme as part of its infection biology scheme, in which we are participating (along with many other EMBL groups, see the link at the end for a full list).
+This application is now closed EMBL and UNESCO have recently announced a visitor programme as part of its infection biology scheme, in which we are participating (along with many other EMBL groups, see the link at the end for a full list).

 Our group is participating in the scheme, and we’d be love to hear from interested candidates who would like to work with us.
 We have particular expertise in analysing genomic data from bacterial pathogens, developing and using new bioinformatic tools to do so, as well as developing mathematical models for pathogen transmission and evolution.